Sinclert/SentimentAI/README.md

 <b>9.
 Features vectors:</b> build feature vectors using unigrams (words) and bigrams (pairs of words).<br>
 <b>10.
 Filter features:</b> filter the current features leaving only the most informative ones.<br>

+Finally, the classification is performed:

+<b>11.
+Classification:</b> the trained models classify the vector of features into one of the final categories.

 <br>

-Finally, the classification is performed:<br>
-<b>11.
-Classification:</b> the trained models classify the vector of features into one of the final categories.<br>

 ### Classification process:
 The classification is performed in a hierarchical way.
-This means that the trained models are placed in the nodes of a tree, and depending on how the previous models have classified a given piece of information, it will follow one branch or another.
+This means that the trained models are placed in the nodes of a tree, and depending on how the previous models classify a given piece of information, it will follow one branch or another.

-The advantages os this approach over a classic multi-label classification are:<br>
+The <b>advantages</b> of this approach over a classic multi-label classification are:
-- There could be different model algorithms as nodes, depending on which one perform best.<br>
+- There could be different model algorithms as nodes, depending on which one perform best.
-- The set of most informative features is specific for each label-to-label differentiation.<br>
+- The set of most informative features is specific for each label-to-label differentiation.

-Following with the sentiment analysis case, there are 3 possible categories: neutral, positive and negative.
+Following with the sentiment analysis case, there are 3 possible categories: <i>neutral</i>, <i>positive</i> and <i>negative</i>.
 They are represented as leaves in the classification tree, so once the assigned category is one of those, the process is over.
-The classification tree would have this shape:<br>
+The classification tree would have this shape:

 <img src="resources/images/hierarchical_clf.png" width="500" height="500"/>